 After you rocket away from the Granite Island causeway, the first stop on the tour is Seal Island.
 It is also known as Seal Rock.
 Regardless of which name you use, it’s not hard to guess what you might spot here – that’s right, birds.
 The island is usually home to hundreds of crested terns.

 However, recent bad weather had caused the terns to move to a different island.
 This was good because it allowed a good view of the creatures the island is named after – seals.
 For our visit, it was the endangered Australian fur seal we saw basking in the sun.

 When it comes to relaxing in the sun, seals have it down to a fine art.
 They don’t care if they are lying on rock.
 There might be waves crashing around them and hundreds of birds squawking.
 The seals seem oblivious to it all.
 There was excitement on the boat when one briefly sat up for a scratch before flopping back down.
 They are a great sight.

 Our next stop was the new home of the crested tern population – Wright Island.
 We have several good memories of our Big Duck tours, but this is one, pardon the pun, is right up there.
 There were hundreds of terns in front of us on the beach and skimming across the water.

 It wasn’t until we drifted in closer that we saw all the chicks on the beach as well.
 There were dozens of them, little balls of feathery fluff walking among the adult birds.
 Above us, their parents were flying back to the island with small fish hanging from their beaks.

-From Wright Island and moved into the open waters of Encounter Bay.
+From Wright Island we moved into the open waters of Encounter Bay.
 We paused there and heard about the chance meeting in the bay between explorers Mathew Flinders and Nicholas Baudin.
 We then had a special encounter of our own.